 The Tsunami that Killed Dinosaurs!

 Then everything changed.
-It all happened very fast, you see a bright light in the sky to the east, a searing flash, next, a boom that is the loudest sound you’d ever heard, so loud it deafens you (if it mattered, but sadly it doesn’t).
-The ground shakes violently: earthquakes almost never occur in these parts and this is a magnitude 13, likely the largest quake Earth has ever felt!
-Your giant 50-foot long frame is thrown the ground and you lie there stunned.
-Next, you are hit by searing heat, a giant fireball approaches from the ocean, skirting the water, wave after wave of heat burns your skin and you roar in agony.
+It all happened very fast, you see a bright light in the sky to the east, a searing flash, and next, a boom that is the loudest sound you’d ever heard, so loud it deafens you (if it mattered, but sadly it doesn’t).
+The ground shakes violently: earthquakes almost never occur in these parts, and this is a magnitude 13, likely the largest quake Earth has ever felt!
+Your giant 50-foot-long frame is thrown to the ground, and you lie there stunned.
+Next, you are hit by searing heat, a giant fireball approaches from the ocean, skirting the water, wave after wave of heat burns your skin, and you roar in agony.
 But then you see it -- a giant wave coming also from the same direction -- you have seen storms before, even some hurricanes, but nothing like this.
-It’s a wall of water, some 90 meters high coming at you, there is nowhere to go, you begin to run towards the land but it’s no good.
+It’s a wall of water, some 90 meters high coming at you, there is nowhere to go, you begin to run towards the land, but it’s no good.
 After millions of years of dominance, it’s all over.

 The crater has a diameter of 200 km and a depth of about 1 km, a giant hole in the ground that slowly filled with seawater over a period of hours.
 This wasn’t a slow seeping in of water, it was a massive surge, huge waves of water entering the crater.
 The crater had numerous connections to the surrounding ocean for this water to surge in, and once the crater was filled, giant waves of water exited as a massive tsunami.
 There were several phases in tsunami development.